hphelion/documentation/mc.compute.networks.md

 ---
 layout: page
-title: "Compute dashboard network screen"
+title: "Management console: Networks screen"
 permalink: /mc/compute/networks/
 product: mc-compute

 ---
-# Compute dashboard networks screen
+# Management console: Networks screen

-The management console (MC) compute dashboard networks screen allows you to view and manipulate compute instance networks.
+The management console (MC) compute dashboard networks screen allows you to view and manipulate networks.
 This page covers the following topics:

 * [Networks screen overview](#Overview)
 * [Networks screen functions](#Functions)
 * [For further information](#ForFurtherInformation)

 **Note**: This is the OpenStack "Quantum" functionality; for more information, you might look at [their Quantum wiki](https://wiki.openstack.org/wiki/Quantum).

 ##Networks screen overview## {#Overview}

-The images screen displays your compute instance networks information for the availability zone (AZ) you have selected.
+The images screen displays your networks information for your selection.

 <img src="media/compute-networks00.png" width="580" alt="" />